MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoioq.md

  ### `testLocal`
  logical flag.
-If `TRUE`, a set of basic tests is created and run for all locally-installed packages.
+If `TRUE`, a set of basic tests is created and run for all locally installed packages.

  ### `testScaleR`